 Now we will restart the ufw firewall services on our system.
 To restart the ufw service on the system issue the following command in the terminal window.

 However, the Microsoft RDP port 3389 is the default port of the Xrdp Server.
 Therefore we have to open port 3389 in the firewall to allow the RDP connection.
 Additionally we have the option to open this 3389 port for some specific IP addresses or we can open this port for all IP addresses.
 Moreover, you should open ports for specific IP Addresses for security reasons.
 Also, I assume that you have UFW firewall installed on your Debian 10 Buster system.
 Furthermore, to open a specific IP address for this port issue the following command in the terminal window.

 sudo ufw allow from 192.168.1.25/24 to any port 3389

 The above command will allow the IP Address 192.168.1.25 through 3389 port.

 To allow all the IP Addresses issue the following command in the terminal window.

 Also, allowing all IP addresses id not recommended.

 Now we have installed and configured the Xrdp Server and ready to connect from Windows.
 Now move to any Windows machine and run the remote desktop command.
 Below given is the screenshot of the same.

-Now enter the IP Address of the Debian 10 Buster System to connect with Microsoft Remote Desktop Application.
-Then Click connect button to initiate the connection.
+Further, now enter the IP Address of the Debian 10 Buster System to connect with Microsoft Remote Desktop Application.
+However, click on connect button to initiate the connection.
 Below given is the screenshot of the same.

-Now enter the user name and password of the remote Debian 10 Buster system to log on to the remote system.
+Further, enter the user name and password of the remote Debian 10 Buster system to log on to the remote system.
 Click on the OK button to log on to the remote computer.
-After the system is connected then it will look like the image given below.
+The below given image shows the result after the successful connection.